Drug and Alcohol Abuse Risk Factors In Placer County, California

-Up to 90% of street children use an illicit substance, and many traffic drugs to support themselves.
+Up to 90 percent of street children use an illicit substance, and many traffic drugs to support themselves.
 The start of drug addiction in street children can be as early as age five.

-In the 1960s, the National Household Survey on Drug Abuse found the number of new female drinkers between the age of 10 and 14 was 7%.
-Today, that number has surged to 31%.
+In the 1960s, the National Household Survey on Drug Abuse found the number of new female drinkers between the age of 10 and 14 was 7 percent.

 These numbers aren’t exclusive to drinking.
 Inhalant use is the most prevalent amongst young people; the most common activities are huffing household items like shoe polish and paint thinner.

 Young Children And Smoking

 Even with the money spent on intervention and prevention, the Center for Substance Abuse estimates that 3,000 children become smokers each day.

 A third of them will eventually die from complications directly related to tobacco use.